 You might want to read

 That top is not about simple components and apps like quizzes, books apps, or note-taking up.
-Moreover, it’s not the to take that challenge if you just finish tutorials and develop your first project.
+Moreover, it isn’t necessary to take that challenge if you have just finished tutorials and developed your first project.
 It’s expected that you have already known the basic foundation of React Native development and taken part in the development of some complex apps.